exa-labs/exa-js/examples/researcher/researcher.md

 }
 ```

 Okay, great!
-Now let's starting building Metaphor Researcher.
+Now let's start building Metaphor Researcher.
 The app should be able to automatically generate research reports for all kinds of different topics.
 Here's two to start:

 ```typescript